 As we’ve seen from the sul’dam “training” Egwene until she breaks, damane cannot ignore commands from sul’dam.
 They cannot remove their bonds without experiencing great pain.
 Damane cannot even think about harming a sul’dam.
 The connection the a’dam maintains damane and sul’dam prevents it.
 Escaping from a sul’dam is near impossible.
 It’s why Ryma has been trying to understand how to work the a’dam she shows Nynaeve and Egwene.
 She wants to set her captured sisters free.

 The Seanchan sul’dam train damane to use the One Power as a weapon—something Aes Sedai make an oath not to do in The Wheel of Time.
 It’s a horrific use of the One Power, unlike anything we’ve seen in the TV series so far.
-You can only imagine how this might affect our characters as the series continues.
-The Seanchan aren’t going away anytime soon.

 Originally published on September 1, 2023.